-If you are not sure whether you should register in Class 33, you might also consider the following “coordinated” classes: Class 5 - Pharmaceuticals, Class 29 - Meat, Fish, Poultry, Class 30 - Coffee, Flour, Rice, Class 31 - Grains, Agriculture, Class 32 - Beers and Beverages, Class 33 - Alcoholic Beverages, Class 35 - Advertising and Business Services, Class 42 - Science and Technology Services, and Class 43 - Food Services .
+If you are not sure whether you should register in Class 33, you might also consider the following “coordinated” classes: Class 5 - Pharmaceuticals, Class 29 - Meat, Fish, Poultry, Class 30 - Coffee, Flour, Bread, Candy, and Rice Products, Class 31 - Grains, Agriculture, Class 32 - Beers and Beverages, Class 35 - Advertising and Business Services, Class 42 - Science and Technology Services, and Class 43 - Food Services .

 A coordinated class is one that is related to another class, usually because the PTO has determined that applicants filing within Class 33 often file in these other classes, too.